nullivex/apx/README.md

 ## Why

-Well we have evaluated and contributed to several other API servers and just kept running into deficiencies or failure to use a popular library or not light weight enough.
+Well we have evaluated and contributed to several other API servers and just kept running into deficiencies, such as failure to use a popular library and not light-weight enough.

 Thus, we created APX.
-Its lightweight uses lots of modern packages and wires them all together in an extensible loading environment.
+It's light-weight, uses lots of modern packages, and wires them all together in an extensible stateful environment.

 ## Usage